gvwilson/thirdbit/fiction/maddy-roo/index.md

 It was Gumption!
 For a moment she thought he was going to hug her, but he pulled up short.
-His fur was matted with mud
+His fur was matted with mud and there was a leaf stuck to his leg.
-and there was a leaf stuck to his leg and she didn't care.
+She didn't care.
 She threw her arms around him and hugged him close.

 "Um…" he said,